SoftwareHeritage/swh-fuse/docs/design.md

 following entries:

 - `target`: target node, as a symlink to `archive/<SWHID>`
-- `target_type`: type of the target SWHID, as a 3-letter code
+- `target_type`: regular file containing the type of the target SWHID
 - `root`: present if and only if the release points to something that (transitively) resolves to a directory.
 When present it is a symlink pointing into `archive/` to the SWHID of the given directory
 - `meta.json`: metadata for the current node, as a symlink pointing to the relevant `meta/<SWHID>.json` file

 ### `snp` nodes (snapshots)